35 Comments

 Perimenopause is a bitch.

-Jasmina K.'s avatar
+Jasmina Kmetic's avatar

 Well, I have all the symptoms, and I am aware of them, but it's hard to exist some days🤭

-BridgesandBagpipes's avatar
+Jewdicious's avatar